jsgoupil/relation-scaffolding/README.md

 If you do not set the `[Key]` attribute, we try to find a property that ends with `Id`.

+Definition of the attributes:

+1. `RelationSingle`: will display a single property in display mode or a combo box in edit mode.
+Use the `Empty` option to pre-fill the combo box with a default string value.
+2. `RelationMultiple`: will display an unordered list in display mode or an unordered checkbox list in edit mode.
+Use the `CanAdd` option to add a textbox allowing addition to the list.
+3. `Relation`: will use the `RelationMultiple` or `RelationSingle` accordingly if the property is an array or not.
+4. `RelationDisplay`: indicates which property to use when displayed in `RelationSingle` or `RelationMultiple`.
+You can combine this attribute with the attribute [NotMapped] if you want to add a computed property.
+5. `RelationEdit`: indicates which property will be used when using the `CanAdd` from `RelationMultiple`.

 ## View
 The current scaffolding is not automatically populating the view for relations.
 Use the same code as a primite would use to generate relations.